-Fees are payable quarterly.
+Fees are payable quarterly in advance based upon Account asset value on the last day of the previous quarter.
 We may negotiate some discounts for large accounts.
 If several members of your family use our services, we may add your accounts together to calculate your fees.